 If eligible, you should receive a DCTAG award letter by this time.*

-Make a copy (or a few) of your award letter.
+Save a copy (as a PDF or on your desktop) of your award letter.

 Submit your original DCTAG award letter to the Financial Aid Office at the college or university where you enroll.

 DCTAG will send the funds directly to your college/ university each semester.

 *Applicants should receive their award letter via email as soon as they are deemed eligible, so that may be earlier than July.
 The timing depends on when you complete the DCTAG application and have all your documents submitted (and accepted).

 Other helpful hints:

 - Start a secure binder, folder, or file where you save information about all your college and financial aid applications – don’t forget your passwords and your Federal Student Aid (FSA) ID, including recording the second location you chose for two-step authentication!

 - It is best to consistently use your own personal email address rather than your high school or college-specific email address on applications (college, financial aid, or job) – you won’t be a student forever.
 It is also important to use a consistent phone number for authentication.

 - Make sure your information matches across college applications, Free Application for Federal Student Aid (FAFSA) forms, taxes, and other documents when you fill them out.

 - Explore other scholarships and grants – choose those that are a good fit (for you, your college, or your field of study).